UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 2. 2
 3. "hello world"
 4. Monobehaviour
-5. "x = 10"
+5. "x = 10" upon game start.
-6. Both are parameters that tell the method the data being used to complete the function
+6. Method argument and method parameter used to pass input data to a method.
 7. Transform.translate is not translating any variable so it would cause an error.
 8. Call translate on _playerTransform object.